 - User feedback is always a central focus, resulting in a design that better meets their needs.

-- You strengthen the relationship between the client and the team.
-There is increased transparency and the client feels more involved and heard, rather than the team just giving them the finished product at the end.
+- You strengthen the relationship between the client and the team because there is greater transparency.
+The client feels involved and heard, rather than just receiving a finished product from the team at the end.

-- The design team has higher confidence because they know their efforts are in line with client requirements.
+- The design team has higher confidence because they know their efforts align with client requirements.

 - It gives clients and stakeholders better visibility into the project and its progression.

-- Regular testing creates a strong foundation on which to develop the design based on lessons learned along the way.
+- Regular testing creates a strong foundation for developing the design based on lessons learned along the way.

 - It helps the developers and/or team managers better estimate costs.